patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/ErrorState/ErrorState.md

 ### Basic error state

 To provide users with error details, a basic error state should contain an appropriate and informative `titleText` and `bodyText`.
+Error state provides a default action to navigate back to the previous page, or the home page in the empty state's footer.

 ```js file="./ErrorStateExample.tsx"